dorktobes/unknown-territory/README.md

 npm i
 ```

-Your task is to make a "hello world" app in vue.js
+Your task is to make a "users list" app in vue.js

+your app should:
+[] have an h1 header to label the list
+[] have an `App` component
+[] have a `user` component
+[] dynamically render the list of users

+you have an endpoint available at `http://localhost:3000/users` to retrieve all users

 This project is setup to work with the *single page component* instantiation style